 R – Rock climbing

-Bliss Bouldering and Rock Climbing Complex is a full service indoor rock climbing gym featuring a 38-foot top-rope and lead climbing wall, auto-belays, 15-foot bouldering wall, training room, yoga and cardio.
+Bliss Climbing and Fitness is a full-service indoor rock climbing gym featuring a 38-foot top-rope and lead climbing wall, auto-belays, 15-foot bouldering wall, training room, yoga and cardio.
 You’ll find novice to advanced routes.

 S – Swimming

-Rock River Rapids in Derby has a lap pool, zero depth pool, children’s water play area, 600-foot-long lazy river as well as diving boards, aqua climbing walls and four feature waterslides.
+Rock River Rapids in Derby has a lap pool, zero-depth pool, children’s water play area, the 600-foot-long lazy river as well as diving boards, aqua climbing walls and four feature waterslides.

 T – Theaters

 If you’re a family of movie aficionados, then the high-end Warren Theatres are where you want to be.
 Get a bite at the Warren Diner out east before seeing a movie in their grand auditorium, or if everyone in your group is 21 years or older, buy tickets in the Warren 21 section and enjoy reclining, heated seats and individual armrests, reserved seating and an expanded bar and food menu.
 View a blockbuster on one of the largest IMAX screens in North America at the west location.
 The Warren Oldtown is the only all-digital theater in Kansas that serves food inside the theater so you can enjoy a premium movie experience without leaving your ultra-luxurious high-back rocking chair (must be 18 and over after 8 p.m.).